 The creditworthiness of claims in this customer segment is evaluated on the basis of the abovementioned LRG rating.

 5. Development banks

 This category consists of development banks that do not fulfil German Banking Act requirements to be classified as a multilateral development banks.
-Development banks are contained in the Institutions class under class of exposures.
+Development banks are contained in the Institutions exposure category.
 They are carried under PPU.